vrajroham/laravel-alexa-backup-skill/README.md

     - From account linking section, copy one **Redirect URL (3rd URL)**
     - In laravel application create new client using copied redirect URL
 * Create your intents in Alexa Skill on Amazon developer site
-* For linking your account with application
+* For linking your account with application, so you can securely access your API
     - Make your laravel application publicly accessible
     - If you are using valet on MAC then you can use `valet share` and copy url with `https`
     - If you are using Linux or windows then you can use the tools called **ngrock** for the same